ms/buildtogether.tech/fairness/index.md

 Use blinded screening.
 :   Everyone has <span g="implicit_bias" i="implicit bias">implicit
-    biases</span>, and many of the rules scientists follow when running experiments are designed to prevent them contaminating results (<span x="research"/>).
+    biases</span>, and many of the rules scientists follow when running experiments are designed to prevent their biases contaminating their results (<span x="research"/>).
 The same is true of hiring, and so is the solution.
-For example, my first-round interview with Automattic was done by text over Slack so that my appearance, my accent, or the fact that I sometimes need a couple of moments to collect my thoughts wouldn't bias the interviewer.
+For example, my first-round interview with Automattic was done over Slack so that my appearance, my accent, or the fact that I sometimes need a couple of moments to collect my thoughts wouldn't bias the interviewer.
 Similarly, companies should redact things like a candidate's age, race, and gender when evaluating resumes.

 Use diverse interview panels.
 :   Giving people from under-represented backgrounds a say in who's hired next